raspberrypilearning/your-codeclub-story/en/step_4.md

 --- task ---

-Get your club leader to check your file and use it to help generate the podcast.
+Get your club leader to check your file.
+If your file is ready, your club leader will give it to a large language model (LLM) so it can generate the podcast!

 --- /task ---

-In the next step, pretend to be an LLM and generate a crazy story using dice!
+In the next step, while you wait for your podcast to be generated, you'll pretend to be an LLM and generate a crazy story using dice!